-Shoppers aged over 45 are the most timorous when it comes to buying imported products but results are still strong at 72%.
+Shoppers aged over 45 are the most timorous when it comes to buying imported products but the results are still strong at 72%.
 The highest uptake was in the 35 to 44-year age group where 91% of those surveyed had purchased imported products.

 74% of those surveyed purchased imported food as a gift.
-This is most likely a reflection of the perception that imported food is of a higher quality and is therefore more valuable.
+This is most likely a reflection of the perception that imported food is of a higher quality and is, therefore, more valuable.
 As a result packaging and branding is very important.

 2.2 How the Chinese buy imported products

-60% of respondents who buy imported food do so online, with 70% stating it is most convenient.
+60% of respondents who buy imported food do so online, with 70% stating it is the most convenient.
 Additional comments noted that shoppers could also find better prices through online platforms than in traditional stores.

-2.3 What imported products are Chinese buying
+2.3 What imported products are the Chinese buying

-China imports a wide range of food products including dairy, meats, bottled water and confectionary as well as beverages- including alcohol, coffee and tea.
+China imports a wide range of food products including dairy, meats, bottled water, and confectionary as well as beverages- including alcohol, coffee, and tea.

-For the respondents of this survey, dairy products and snacks foods were the most commonly purchased.
+For the respondents of this survey, dairy products and snack foods were the most commonly purchased.
 More than half of the respondents who buy imported food have bought at least one product for either category.

 2.4 What are Chinese consumers looking for when buying imported products

 Safety is the most important issue for 80% of the panel.
-For a country often rocked by food scandals this is not a surprising result.
+For a country often rocked by food scandals, this is not a surprising result.